shuoshuc/FabricEval/docs/_docs/topology/new-model.md

 Users can build a new topology starting from copying the existing topology and then make modifications on top of it.
 Another low level approach to construct/modify a topology is to directly edit the protobuf file.

+The fabrics provided by `topogen` such as "toy3", "toy5", "toy6", "f1", are constructed
+closely following Google's Jupiter fabrics in terms of size, connectivity, heterogeneity etc.